Mrs. Peacock’s Reading Tea Party - READING CHALLENGE EVENT

 Anyone is welcome to come!

 Join our Monthly Book Discussion.
-August’s Pick: Long Island by Colm Tóibín
+October’s Pick: Frozen River by Ariel Lawhon

 All are welcome to attend (even if you haven't read the book!!)
 No registration is required.